demandio/ember-prerender/README.md

 Copy or edit the ./config/default.js configuration file to match your app's environment.

-Run the service (with the NODE_ENV environment variable containing the name of the config file):
+Run the service (with the CONFIG environment variable containing the path to the config file):

-    NODE_ENV="default" node server.js
+    CONFIG="my-config.js" node server.js

 ## Ember Prerender Event ##